-Assuming a given quality of manufacture I can repair a horn, hand it back
+Assuming a given quality of manufacture I can repair a horn, hand

-that they'll be happy with it for a long time to
+even guarantee, that they'll be happy with it for a long time to

 come.
 I can't do that with the SX90R.

 I know a guy who says he's never come across this problem, nor

 have any of the people he knows who have these horns.

 Good for him - I'm delighted to hear it, but that makes him and

 his friends the luckiest people on the planet.

 Consider the statistics.
 There have to be tens of thousands of these

 Once you get to four times, five times, six times etc. - the probability

 factor is getting seriously phenomenal.
-Now consider the probability of
+Now consider the probability

-a random selection out of thousands and thousands of horns.
+from a random selection out of thousands and thousands of horns.

 Am I really so fantastically unlucky that I've only seen the dregs

 - or is this a consistent and repetitive problem?

 And some people seem to take criticism of their horns rather personally.

-I've seen comments ranging from complete dismissal of the problem through
+I've seen comments ranging from complete dismissal of the problem

+doesn't matter.
 In one instance I saw a claim that all the horns

 I'd seen had been mysteriously damaged in transit (that one made

 Don't be satisfied with glib brush-offs...ask the same questions

 I've asked, read the accompanying article on warped

 tone holes and weigh up the pros and cons for yourself with

 the benefit of factual information and unequivocal proof.

 My repairer has never heard of you, and I'm told that none of

 the UK shops know you.

 Does that make a difference?

-Anyone can be shown how to diagnose a warped tone hole, you don't need
+Anyone can be shown how to diagnose a warped tone hole, you don't

+or to understand it.
 In any event I value my independence and take

 great care to ensure that personal or business relationships don't

 compromise it, no matter how illustrious the name.

 I can see how a retailer with a stockroom full of SX90R's would

 someone expresses an opposing view you'd be well within your rights

 to ask what their associations or interests might be.

 I can get my low notes - surely my horn doesn't have this problem?

 Just about any horn is capable of belting out the low notes.
-If there
+If

-Getz sound), and with light finger pressure.
+lovely, soft, typically Getz sound), and with light finger pressure.

 If you pick up a well maintained and regulated horn and blow subtones

 around the bell notes, you should be able to do so with ease - and

 your embouchure to play in tune.

 What this particular problem does is not necessarily stop the horn

 send them scurrying off to their local repairer.
 It's a fault, no

 How do I know you're being entirely honest?

 Mainly because you're reading this article.
-This isn't a secret document,
+This isn't a secret

-scrutiny...and legal scrutiny.
+subject to public scrutiny...and legal scrutiny.

 There's one beneficiary from the time and effort that goes into

 these review pages - and it's you.
 On these pages you'll find plaudits

 and put-downs in equal measure.
 I hold no allegiance, I simply report

 on the evidence before my eyes without fear or favour.
 And I can

 do that because I have the evidence.
-None of
+None of the horns reviewed

-been made, bought and paid for - warts and all.
+bought and paid for - warts and all.

 You seem rather over-concerned with this issue.